 - Work fast!
 Be ready to go as soon as the glue is.

-- The glue takes about a minute to cool or dry (i.e. become hard).
+- How long Does it Take Hot Glue to Dry?
+The glue takes about a minute to cool or dry (i.e. become hard) there is not a lot of open time.
 In silicone molds it can take up to 10 minutes to cool.

-- To remove those pesky strings on embellishments, you can use a heat embossing tool to melt them.
+- How can you remove the glue strings that are left behind?
+To remove those pesky strings on embellishments, you can use a heat embossing tool to melt them.
 Work slowly and carefully because you don’t want to ‘melt’ the glue.

-- OOPS!
+- How to melt hot glue after it’s dried?
+OOPS!
 A blast of steam from an iron or steamer will soften the glue if you need to reposition something that has already cooled.

 Fave Hot Glue Craft and DIY Projects

 Hot glue can be used to make all kinds of unusual organic shapes and designs for crafting and DIY projects.
+The versatility can’t be beat!
 You can find some great Graphics Fairy images to use as a pattern too.

 Here is a votive candle holder covered in hot glue in a random, whimsical pattern.
 I drip and draw the glue onto the votive.
-After it is cool, I gently pull the glue off the glass, paint the glue, and then insert the candle holder back inside.
+After it is cool, I gently pull the glue off the glass, rub Gold Gilding Wax on the glue, and then insert the candle holder back inside.
 You see the awesome texture of the Golden Votive below!

 Paper Craft Embellishments